GOPALGTM/node-app-helm-chart/README.md

 ------------------------------------------- Worker Node ------------------------------------------------
 sudo su
 kubeadm reset pre-flight checks

+#add 6447 port on the worker node security group
 -----> Paste the Join command on worker node and append `--v=5` at end

 #To verify cluster connection